matplotlib/mplcairo/README.rst

 - ``module://mplcairo.gtk_native`` (GTK3 widget, directly drawn onto as a
   native surface),
 - ``module://mplcairo.base`` (No GUI, but can output to EPS, PDF, PS, SVG, and SVGZ using cairo's implementation, rather than Matplotlib's).
+This backend can be used with Matplotlib 2.1.

 Alternatively, set the ``MPLCAIRO_PATCH_AGG`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer